 A turn of the century era cabin complex just east of Eagle, Colorado that apparently used to be a stagecoach stop on Highway 6 is the home and base of operations for photographer Mike Crabtree.
 The main cabin, right on the Eagle River, serves as home for Mike who is currently now an empty nester.
-Another structure serves as a frame shop where he frames his photographs.
+Another structure serves as a frame shop.
 The other cabin serves as his Gallery and office with about a hundred photographs on display.
 He prints most of his own photos on inkjet printers using archival papers and inks.

 Mike Crabtree acquired the property in 1993 and saw the potential for what is now his dream come true.
 As a professional photographer back then with about 5 years in the trade he started out consigning his work to numerous galleries locally and in several other states and doing many one man shows in various places.
 This helped develop a loyal clientele and much word of mouth publicity that has resulted in a good portion of his current income from those who purchase his fine art work.
 The Vail Trail did a feature article on his work in 1990 and this resulted in some regional magazines contacting him to get on their stock call list.
 He began to be regularly published in these magazines.
 Mike has numerous cover photos in the Vail Valley Magazine, the Aspen Magazine, Mountain Places, and work published in Estates West, The Avid Golfer, American Photo and Popular Photography magazines.

 He currently sells his own stock photos and does assignment work as well as building his stock nature images plus weddings and portraits along with selling his work out of his gallery and to designers.
 A recent development is the privilege of displaying his photos at the fabulous Ritz Carlton in Bachelor Gulch, next to Beaver Creek, Colorado.
 He is starting his 9th year there as of the fall of 2018.